 Jacob works in the acoustic, electroacoustic, multimedia, and visual realms.
 His video Alla stagion dei fior was highlighted as a “rumbling, jittering threnody” (The New York Times), while Commencer une autre mort, which “skillfully toys with the audience’s expectation and experience of opera” (Capital New York), was shortlisted for the 2010 YouTube / Guggenheim Biennial of Creative Video.
 Timberbrit, Jacob’s “gutsy opera” (Time Out NY) about a fictional reunion between Britney Spears and Justin Timberlake, has been featured on NPR’s All Things Considered and in The Believer‘s annual music issue.

-Also dedicated to teaching, Jacob is an Assistant Professor of Music at West Chester University and has previously served on the faculty at Amherst College.
+Also dedicated to teaching, Jacob is an Associate Professor of Music at West Chester University and has previously served on the faculty at Amherst College.
 He holds a doctorate in composition from the Yale School of Music.